 KVP # and Location Mitigation Measures Adverse Effect?
 In Area with an EJ Population?

-Central Subsection
+Central Subsection · ·

 KVP 1.1: East Avenue S N/A No Yes

 KVP 1.2: Sierra Highway AVQ-MM#4, AVQ-MM#5, AVQ-MM#6 Yes Yes

 KVP 1.5: Lamont Odett Vista Point 1 N/A No No

 KVP 1.6: Lamont Odett Vista Point 2 N/A No No

 KVP 1.12: Foreston Drive AVQ-MM#4, AVQ-MM#5, AVQ-MM#6 Yes No

 KVP 1.13: Aliso Canyon Road N/A No Yes

 KVP 1.21: Arrastre Canyon Road N/A No No

 KVP 1.22: Lake View Terrace AVQ-MM#4, AVQ-MM#5, AVQ-MM#6 Yes Yes

 KVP 1.23: Lake View Terrace 2 N/A No Yes

 KVP 1.24: Big Tujunga Wash AVQ-MM#3, AVQ-MM#4 Yes No

 KVP 1.25: Interstate 210 N/A No Yes

-Burbank Subsection ·
+Burbank Subsection

 KVP 2.1: San Fernando Road N/A No No

 As shown in Table 5-22, the E2 Build Alternative would result in permanent effects on visual quality at four of the 12 KVPs encountered.
-Two of the four adversely affected KVPs are located within an area with EJ populations.
-KVP 1.2 is located in census block group 60379107071 (EJ for both minority and low-income) and KVP 1.22 is in census block group 60371032001 (low-income EJ only).
+Two of the four adversely affected KVPs are within an area with EJ populations.
+KVP 1.2 is in census block group 60379107071 (EJ for both minority and low-income) and KVP 1.22 is in census block group 60371032001 (low-income EJ only).
+Therefore, permanent effects on visual quality would occur in low-income populations (50 percent) and minority populations (25 percent) for the E2 Build Alternative.

 Incorporation of AVQ-IAMF#1 and AVQ-IAMF#2, and implementation of Mitigation Measures AVQ-MM#3, AVQ-MM#4, AVQ-MM#5, and AVQ-MM#6 will be required to reduce the various effects on visual quality.
 Even with implementation of these mitigation measures, the E2 Build Alternative would still result in adverse effects on visual quality.
-However, because Mitigation Measures AVQ-MM#3 through AVQ-MM#6 will require a consistent performance standard, the adverse effects experienced by EJ populations would be similar in type and magnitude to those experienced by non-EJ populations.
+As shown above, permanent visual quality effects would be disproportionately high and adverse on low-income communities for the E2 Build Alternative, as the share of low-income communities experiencing post-mitigation effects is greater than their reference community share.
+Therefore, EJ-specific IAMFs and mitigation measures shall be implemented in order to reduce the potential for disproportionately high and adverse effects on EJ communities (please refer to Section 5.8 for descriptions of EJ-specific IAMFs and mitigation measures).
+EJ-IAMF#3 shall require the Contractor's EJ liaison and the Authority's EJ ombudsman to hold community roundtables to seek input on locally-desired aesthetic treatment preferences from the adversely affected EJ communities (as defined in EJ-IAMF#1), possibly developed by local artists, in order to ameliorate potential disproportionately high and adverse permanent visual quality effects from the project on EJ communities.